saltstack/salt-get-started/fundamentals/states.md

 ![]({{ conf.images }}/vagrant-nettools.png)

-Lets go ahead and test our state.
+Let's go ahead and test our state.
 We'll learn about a more powerful method to apply states, called highstate, in the next section, but for now you can use the state.apply command to apply a state directly from the command line.